nairsrijith/aba-services-app/README.md

 password: Admin1!
 ```
 **Change the password immediately after first login.**
+**Create additional Admin user(/s)**

 ## User Roles & Permissions

-- **Super User**: Can create other accounts and perform full system maintenance.
+- **Super**: Can create other accounts and perform full system maintenance.
 - **Admin**: Can manage employees, clients, sessions, invoices, paystubs and system configuration.
-- **Therapist**: (renamed from the old "user" role) Can manage their own sessions and view the parts of the app assigned to therapists.
+- **Therapist**: Can manage their own sessions and view the parts of the app assigned to therapists.
+Default role for 'Therapist' and 'Senior Therapist'
-- **Supervisor**: A supervisor is typically an employee with the designation "Behaviour Analyst".
-Supervisors can add and manage sessions for their supervised clients and may assign those sessions to any employee with a Therapist or Senior Therapist designation.
+- **Supervisor**: Supervisors can add and manage sessions for their supervised clients and may assign those sessions to any employee.
+Default role for 'Behaviour Analyst'

-Note: to enable supervisor functionality, create a user account for the supervisor and ensure the account email matches the `email` field on the corresponding `employees` record.
-The application maps the logged-in user to the employee record by email to determine supervised clients.
+- Users/Employees with "Therapist" or "Senior Therapist" or "Behaviour Analyst" position can be promoted from their initial role to Admin and demoted back to default role.

 ## Onboarding Workflow

 1. **Add Employees**
     - Go to Employees section, add new employee, assign designation and pay rate.
     - Activate/deactivate employees as needed.
-    - Assign employees as supervisors to clients.

 2. **Add Clients**
     - Go to Clients section, onboard new client.
+    - You cannot add a client without a Behaviour Analyst (Supervisor) in Employee Record.
-    - Assign supervisor (Behavior Analyst) and set rates for supervision/therapy.
+    - Assign supervisor and set rates for supervision/therapy.
     - Activate/deactivate clients as needed.

 3. **Add Sessions**
    - Record sessions for clients, specifying activity type and duration.
+   - Use the calendar view to visualize existing sessions and click on dates to add new ones.
+   - Attach files (e.g., session notes) to sessions.
+   - Schedule sessions in advance for future dates.
    - Admins can manage sessions for all; Therapists can manage sessions for themselves; Supervisors can create/manage sessions for clients they supervise and assign the delivering employee to any Therapist or Senior Therapist.

 4. **Generate Invoices**